rushilma/thesis/abstract.md

 Altogether, we narrate the rich mathematical story of Hodge theory from Deligne to Du Bois.

 (Why study these varieties?)
+Varieties show up in the most important question in AG, the classification of varieties, but lack differential geometric methods

+In algebraic geometry, singular varieties are the cornerstone of Mori's Minimal Model Program in algebraic geometry and Mori's minimal model program, but are impenetrable by differential geometric methods.

-Mixed Hodge structures, introduced by Pierre Deligne, are fundamental objects in Hodge theory which precisely relate the geometry of algebraic varieties to the linear algebra of their cohomology spaces.
+Mixed Hodge structures are fundamental objects in Hodge theory which precisely relate the geometry of algebraic varieties to the linear algebra of their cohomology spaces.
 In this thesis, we unify historical accounts, classical textbooks, and cutting-edge research to deliver a contemporary exposition on the profound theory and applications of these objects.

-First, we trace the historical progression of Hodge theory, going from Abel's pioneering work on elliptic integrals to Hodge's analysis of the cohomology of smooth varieties, culminating with Deligne's extension of Hodge theory to general varieties.
+First, we trace the historical progression of , going from Abel's pioneering work on elliptic integrals to Hodge's analysis of the cohomology of smooth varieties, culminating with Deligne's extension of Hodge theory to general varieties.
 Then, we develop the theory of mixed Hodge structures, interleaving abstract constructions with specific examples of geometrically significant computations to make this notoriously opaque subject more accessible
 Finally, we explore the important applications of mixed Hodge theory, from Kontsevich's theorem on the birational invariance of Calabi-Yau Hodge diamonds, which has far-reaching implications in string theory, to Du Bois' extension of differentials to singular varieties, which forms the basis for our most powerful techniques for understanding singularities in modern algebraic geometry.
 Altogether, we narrate the rich mathematical story of Hodge theory from Deligne to Du Bois.